 Charley Harper, on the other hand, managed to depict a similar level of complexity without the cacophony.
 He made a marine food chain or the biodiversity within a fallen tree immediately accessible.
 He realized that you don’t need to see every last photorealistic detail to understand what is going on, and I find that profound and intriguing.

 Harper helps us to return to the basics, reminding admirers of natural history how important it is to continue to consider the foundational elements of nature in our enthusiastic quest for understanding; and that extends beyond Form.

 For me, his work also serves as a reminder that it’s ok to embrace the whimsical, almost childlike fascination with nature that can all too easily be lost during years of rigorous and rigid scientific training or by being surrounded with nothing but technical, Realist depictions.

 After all, I would argue that that perspective is what got all of us started on our path toward a lifelong appreciation of nature in the first place.
 No one was born counting the feathers on a bird.
 We all started life seeing the bird first and only later desiring to view things in more detail.

 While not all people will embrace Harper’s Modernist, sympathetic, and almost wholly affirmative perception of nature, I think all would agree that his unique approach is beautiful and effective.
-Though I value photorealism as much as the next naturalist, I’m ever so grateful that someone like Charley Harper came along to show me a truly intriguing and graphically masterful alternative.
+Though I value photorealism as much as the next naturalist, I’m grateful that someone like Charley Harper came along to show me such an intriguing and graphically masterful alternative.